VictorShan/wheel/README.md

   weight.
 This weight will restored by 20% every day.
 - You can upvote or downvote an option.
 This will increase or decrease the weight of the option.

+## Stack

+- Next.js
+- PlanetScale
+- _Clerk (unused)_ - I was planning on using Clerk for authentication but I didn't think it was necessary for this project.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.